kdave/btrfs-progs/Documentation/btrfstune.rst

         Enable block group tree feature (greatly reduce mount time), enabled by mkfs feature *block-group-tree*.

+--disable-block-group-tree
+        (since kernel 6.1)

+        Disable block group tree feature and convert the filesystem to extent tree.

 -f
         Allow dangerous changes, e.g. clear the seeding flag or change fsid.
         Make sure that you are aware of the dangers.